Streaming Live With the Akamai Server: Benefits of Using a CDN

 A CDN provider simplifies this experience by providing content delivery as a service.
 A CDN provider offers you simple billing and accounting, predictable costs, and overall savings.
 The Akamai server network, among other CDNs, can offer these benefits because of their specialization, efficiency, and the economies of scale made possible by hundreds of thousands of servers.
 All of this adds up to significant savings for you, and for your intended audience.

 A home-made server may be able to handle a hundred streamers at once.
 But what happens if your content goes viral?
 Suddenly, millions of people around the world are all trying to access your data at once.
 The result?
 These viewers will flood your system very quickly, often resulting in a system crash.

-To remedy this server weakness, you want to use a scaleable system.
+To remedy this server weakness, you want to use a scalable system.
 A CDN solves this issue through the strength and size of the network.
-With the Akamai server network, you can rest assured that bandwidth or number of concurrent users won’t overwhelm the system, even during the largest of live streamed events.
+With the Akamai server network, you can rest assured that bandwidth or number of concurrent users won’t overwhelm the system, even during the largest of live-streamed events.

 Using a CDN allows files to be cached through the jQuery standard.
 This means that if a user has previously visited or viewed your content, they may not have to download it again if a CDN hosts said content.
 This speeds up the user experience a great deal and can incentivize viewers to return to your page and content.

 Most web browsers limit the number of simultaneous connections to a single website.
 This can be a problem if you’re trying to download, stream, or watch multiple videos from the same domain at the same time.
 This may be a rare use case for some broadcasters.
 If this is an issue, however, a CDN bypasses it by delivering content from multiple servers.
 This means that you can stream or download various forms of content at once.